2017 Lexus RX Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Lexus RX, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Lexus RX, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 While not intended as a sporty crossover, the 2017 Lexus RX 450h hints at the prospect of a performance SUV.
 The 450h's hybrid-electric powertrain features a 259-hp 3.5L V-6 paired with an AWD system and a continuously-variable transmission (CVT).
 As is common with CVT's, the 450h's acceleration is far from sporty, and the transmission itself can cause the Lexus to rev too high in the powerband a little too often.
 For daily driving it's more than adequate, but it's the primary reason why the 450h falls short of being a more sporty SUV.